Alfrick/NodeJs-Todo-App/README.md

 # NodeJs-Todo-App

-This is the entire code for a simple Todo app in Node.js.
+This is the entire code for a simple Todo app in Node.js created using the MVC approach.
 The application allows users to add and delete items to a list.
 Whenever an item is added the list, it's stored on a database and displayed on the interface.
 Clicking on any item removes it from the list.